 About This Recipe

-This Tomato Onion Chutney belongs to the Andhra region of South India and is one of my favourites after Coconut chutney to serve along with the breakfast dishes.
-It is made with onion and tomatoes along with ingredients such as dry red chillies, fresh coriander, tamarind paste and fresh coconut which adds further flavour to this dish.
+This Tomato Onion Chutney belongs to the Andhra region of South India and is one of my favorites after Coconut chutney to serve along with the breakfast dishes.

 This chutney requires basic ingredients which are easily available at home all the time.
-I have used onion, fresh tomatoes, dry red chillies, fresh coriander and tamarind paste to make this chutney.
+I have used onion, fresh tomatoes, dry red chilies, fresh coriander, and tamarind paste to make this chutney.

 Adding coconut is optional.
-You can add it for a different taste.
+You can add it to a different taste.
 I have used Kashmiri Dry Red Chilli to make this chutney.
-It gives a nice colour to it, keeping the heat to low.
+It gives a nice color to it, keeping the heat to low.

 Step By Step Recipe

 Once the oil is hot, add onion and tomato.
 Saute for 5-6 minutes.